Ficool

 She tilted her head, her smile not fading.
 "I guess I'll be seeing you a lot, Roy."

 I continued walking.
-"Then see you next time."
+"Then see you later."

 I didn't turn and didn't look at her.
 Still, I felt her eyes on me.

 She didn't follow me.
-Good.
+'Good.'

 When I came back, Andrew and Sophia were standing at the wall at the end of the main hallway, the wall in the middle, separating the two hallways leading to the classrooms and lecture halls.
 Some of the other soldiers were huddled nearby, some reading silently, others whispering nervously.